Schedule a Consultation

 Request an appointment online with a UVM Medical Group cardiologist.

 Risk factors for developing atherosclerosis include smoking, a diet high in fat, excess alcohol consumption and not exercising regularly.
-You can take steps to lower your risk for atherosclerosis by creating healthy lifestyle habits—eating a diet rich in vegetables, limiting alcohol intake, quitting smoking and exercising regularly.
+You can take steps to lower your risk by eating a diet rich in vegetables, limiting alcohol intake, quitting smoking and exercising regularly.

-The symptoms of atherosclerosis depend on which arteries are affected.
-Symptoms include:
+Symptoms of atherosclerosis depend on which arteries are affected.
+They include:

 - Chest pain or pressure (angina)

 - Weakness in your arms or legs, slurred speech or drooping muscles in your face

 - High blood pressure

 If you develop atherosclerosis, you are at risk for:

 - Carotid artery disease